 Digital marketing, on the other hand, is much more budget-friendly and easier to track.
 It encompasses social media, email, websites, and other online channels.
 Unlike with traditional advertising where you pay a fixed amount based on the size or length of your ad, online channels commonly charge on a per-click, per-view, or per-action basis.
 This means you are only billed when a user takes an action and not by mere placement like in the traditional way.
 They also commonly come with free analytics tools that help you figure out the best times to post and the types of content that generate the most engagement.

 #4.
 Managed IT services

 When you partner with managed IT services providers (MSPs) like Frontline, you get access to a larger breadth of expertise compared to a one-man IT department since they are composed of highly skilled IT professionals equipped with a wide array of certifications and licenses.
-This means you don’t have to hire multiple IT professionals just to cover all your bases.
+This means you don’t have to hire multiple IT professionals just to cover all your bases for small business tech solutions like IT security and IT support solutions.
 All you need is to pay a flat monthly fee that is significantly less than the full-time salary of IT professionals, which is $48,204 per year on average.
 This doesn’t even include benefits.

 Not only that, 46% of companies with managed IT services cut their annual IT costs by 25% or more, while 50% cut their annual IT costs up to 24%.
 This clearly shows that MSPs can deliver significant cost savings.

 Deciding on where to spend your limited IT budget can be quite challenging for small business leaders.
-It’s wise to partner with IT experts like Frontline that can align your technology solutions with your business objectives and optimize your IT investments.
+It’s wise to partner with IT solutions provider like Frontline that can align your technology solutions with your small business objectives and optimize your IT investments.
 Read our FREE eBook to have a better grasp on how we can help your business grow.